-In the mid-70’s, economists were mystified by stagflation.
-According to the Phillips Curve, it could not happen.
+In the mid-70’s, economists were mystified by stagflation, the combination of stagnant production and rising prices.
+According to the Phillips Curve, the correlation of inflation with unemployment, stagflation should not happen.

 … the U.S. economy was experiencing the phenomenon of ‘stagflation’ – a clearly discernible overturning of the conventional economic wisdom about the tradeoff between inflation and unemployment so neatly expressed in the Phillips curve.
 So-called ‘Keynesian fine tuning onto the neoclassical track’ was not working; and forms of socialist planning only promised to deepen rather than resolve the anomalies of welfare economics. … (Lonergan) believed he had an explanation for what, in a statement from the essay we are editing, he described as a “situation – sometimes thought mysterious – in which consumer prices continuously inflate, new enterprise is evaded, unemployment becomes chronic, and despite inflation the value of stocks declines.”
 [CWL 15, Editors Introduction, xli]

-All they could do was assert it and describe it with statistics.
-They could not explain it.
-Lonergan’s explanation – rather than a mere asserting or postulating – is simply that stagflation is a draining of the surplus circuit accompanied by a flooding of the basic circuit.
-It doesn’t “result from” the draining.
-It is the draining.
-And as such, it is a maladaptation or mismanagement of the economic process.
+Economists could describe the phenomenon, but they could not explain it.
+Lonergan’s explanation – rather than a mere describing or non-explanatory postulating – is simply that stagflation boils down to, and is, an imbalance of the crossover flows between two circuits.
+In Lonergan’s particular example the government’s disequilibrated taxation and spending constituted a discouraging draining of money from the surplus circuit accompanied by a flooding of money into the basic circuit.
+A stagflation doesn’t “result from” such a draining and flooding, rather it “is” the draining and flooding.
+And as such, it is a deformation based in ignorance of how the economic process works.

 Need the moral be repeated?
 There exist two distinct circuits, each with its own final market.
 The equilibrium of the economic process is conditioned by the balance of the two circuits: each must be allowed the possibility of continuity, of basic outlay yielding an equal basic income and surplus outlay yielding an equal surplus income, of basic and surplus income yielding equal basic and surplus expenditure, and of these grounding equivalent basic and surplus outlay.
 But what cannot be tolerated, much less sustained, is for one circuit to be drained by the other.
 [CWL 15, 175]